WordPress/gutenberg/packages/components/src/focal-point-picker/README.md

 -   Type: `Object`
 -   Required: Yes

 An object describing the height and width of the image.
-Requires two paramaters: `height`, `width`.
+Requires two parameters: `height`, `width`.

 ### `value`